ThomasVanoverschelde/HipMove/README.md

 # HipMove

 // This code is not available in public yet.
-Contact me by email if you want see it.
+Contact me if you want see it.